Find answers to frequently asked questions relating to the Technology Access Programme

 What if my application is not successful to join the cohort of Tier 1 companies?

-If you are not successful you may still be able to take part in the programme through the Tier 2 route, but will not receive funding and 1:1 check-in sessions with DSbD experts.
-You may also find another Digital Catapult programme of relevance, check Digital Catapult website for all our programmes.
+If you are not successful you may still be able to take part in the programme through the Tier 2 route, but will not receive funding or have mandatory 1:1 check-in sessions with DSbD experts.
+You may also find another Digital Catapult programme of relevance, check the Digital Catapult website for all our programmes.

 Is there an application fee for the programme?

 No, the programme is free to take part for applicants.
-Tier 1 companies who are shortlisted will receive £15,000 for the experimentation companies.
-Tier 2 companies are not eligible to receive funding.
+Tier 1 companies who are selected and successfully complete the programme will receive £15,000 for their experimentation work.
+Tier 2 companies are not eligible to receive such grant funding.

 How is the programme funded?